Creating a Science Gateway App¶

 For any app we develop, the key thing here will be that we can use our own packages and code to build what we are trying to do, assuming your cluster has the language and tooling in place.

-in this example with a combination of venv
+We will be using python3 in this example with a combination of venv and pip to build our project.

 This will enable us to login to OnDemand and then work within our development sandbox to use

 code from our own python modules.
-This could just as easily be our own gems
+This could just as easily be our own gems if we used

-or packages if we used node
+ruby or packages if we used node.

 This means we will have to do some setup to ensure our app uses our own designated packages and not OnDemand’s or the system packages.
 This gives users a great deal of flexibility in how they develop.